+- (C) Comparable Units.
+Identify Developments in the PMA with Comparable Units.
+In Primary Market Areas lacking sufficient rent comparables, it may be necessary for the Market Analyst to collect data from markets with similar characteristics and make quantifiable location adjustments.
+Provide a data sheet for each Development consisting of:

+- (i) Development name;

+- (ii) Address;

+- (iii) Year of construction and year of Rehabilitation, if applicable;

+- (iv) Property condition;

+- (v) Population target;

+- (vi) Unit mix specifying number of Bedrooms, number of baths, net rentable square footage; and

+- (I) monthly rent and Utility Allowance; or

+- (II) sales price with terms, marketing period and date of sale;

+- (vii) Description of concessions;

+- (viii) List of unit amenities;

+- (ix) Utility structure;

+- (x) List of common amenities; and

+- (xi) For rental developments only;

+- (I) occupancy; and

+- (II) turnover.

+- (10) Market Information:

-- (A) For each of the defined market areas, identify the number of units for each of the categories in clauses(i) (vi) of this subparagraph; the data must be clearly labeled as relating to either the PMA or the SMA, if applicable:
+- (A) For each of the defined market areas, identify the number of units for each of the categories in clauses (i) (vi) of this subparagraph; the data must be clearly labeled as relating to either the PMA or the SMA, if applicable:

 - (i) total housing;

 - (ii) rental developments (all multi-family);

-- (iii) Affordable housing;
+- (iii) Affordable Housing;

 - (iv) Comparable Units;

 - (v) Unstabilized Comparable Units; and

 - (vi) proposed Comparable Units.

 - (B) Occupancy.
-The occupancy rate indicated in the Market Analysis may be used to support both the overall demand conclusion for the proposed Development and the vacancy rate assumption used in underwriting the Development described in §10.302(d)(1)(C) of this chapter (relating to Underwriting Rules and Guidelines).
+The occupancy rate indicated in the Market Analysis may be used to support both the overall demand conclusion for the proposed Development and the vacancy rate assumption used in underwriting the Development (§1.32(d)(1)(C) of this subchapter relating to Underwriting Rules and Guidelines).
 State the overall physical occupancy rate for the proposed housing tenure (renter or owner) within the defined market areas by:

 - (i) number of Bedrooms;

 - (ii) quality of construction (class);

-- (iii) Target Population; and
+- (iii) Targeted Population; and

 - (iv) Comparable Units.

 - (C) Absorption.
 State the absorption trends by quality of construction (class) and absorption rates for Comparable Units.

-(D) Demographic Reports.
+- (D) Demographic Reports.

-- (i) All demographic reports must include population and household data for a five (5) year period with the year of Application submission as the base year; - (ii) All demographic reports must provide sufficient data to enable calculation of income-eligible, age-, size-, and tenure-appropriate household populations; - (iii) For Developments targeting seniors, all demographic reports must provide a detailed breakdown of households by age and by income; and - (iv) A complete copy of all demographic reports relied upon for the demand analysis, including the reference index that indicates the census tracts on which the report is based. - (E) Demand.
-Provide a comprehensive evaluation of the need for the proposed housing for the Development as a whole and each Unit type by number of Bedrooms proposed and rent restriction category within the defined market areas using the most current census and demographic data available. - (i) Demographics.
+- (i) All demographic reports must include population and household data for a five (5) year period with the year of application as the base year;

+- (ii) All demographic reports must provide sufficient data to enable calculation of income-eligible, age-, size-, and tenure-appropriate household populations;

+- (iii) For Developments targeting seniors, all demographic reports must provide a detailed breakdown of households by age and by income; and

+- (iv) A complete copy of all demographic reports relied upon for the demand analysis, including the reference index that indicates the census tracts or ZIP codes on which the report is based.

+- (E) Demand.
+Provide a comprehensive evaluation of the need for the proposed housing for the Development as a whole and each Unit type by number of Bedrooms proposed and rent restriction category within the defined market areas using the most current census and demographic data available.

+- (i) Demographics.
 The Market Analyst should use demographic data specific to the characteristics of the households that will be living in the proposed Development.

-For example, the Market Analyst should use demographic data specific to elderly population for a Qualified Elderly Development, if available, and should avoid making adjustments from more general demographic data.
-If adjustment rates are used based on more general data for any of the criteria described in subclauses (I) - (V) of this clause, they should be clearly identified and documented as to their source in the report.
+For example, the Market Analyst should use demographic data specific to elderly population for an elderly Development, if available, and should avoid making adjustments from more general demographic data.
+If adjustment rates are used based on more general data for any of the following they should be clearly identified and documented as to their source in the report.